-Note: Contract personnel pre-approved to temporarily fill job positions for purposes of providing relief shall be managed per the Shell Wells "Out of Position Relief Worker" Recommended Practice.
+Contractor personnel with less than six (6) months in the same job type or with his/her present employer shall be considered a Short Service Employee (SSE).
+Note: Contract personnel pre-approved to temporarily fill job positions for purposes of providing relief shall be managed per the Wells "Out of Position Relief Worker" Recommended Practice (OOPS Guideline- see link below)..

-- 1. Ensure appropriate SSE forms are submitted to Shell Representative (Focal Point/Champion) or Shell Superintendent prior to SSE's arrival at the worksite. - 2.
-Ensure the proper SSE compliment before arrival on location:
+1. Ensure Contractor submits appropriate SSE forms prior to SSE's arrival at the worksite.